 On Sunday 16th February, NPO VegeProject Japan participated in the second annual “Taito City Local Activities Messe”.
-With over 30 local organisations taking part, including charities, social groups, counselling and advisory services, it was a great opportunity to introduce our activities to people from a variety of backgrounds, and to speak about veganism & vegetarianism with members of the public!
+With over 30 local organisations taking part, including charities, social groups, counselling and advisory services, it was a great opportunity to introduce our activities to people from a variety of backgrounds, and to speak about vegetarian and vegan lifestyles with the general public.

 The Messe took place in Sumida Riverside Gallery, near the popular tourist district in Asakusa.
 Although the weather wasn’t on our side, there was a steady flow of foot traffic, particularly later in the day as the rain began to clear.

-We are grateful that many interested members of the public came to our booth and enquired about what veganism means.
+We are grateful that many interested members of the public came to our booth and enquired about the meaning of vegan choices.
 There were students, couples, mothers with young children, businessmen and retirees all interested in learning about the vegan lifestyle, and why it is important.
 Nearly everybody already knew the word vegan and that it encompassed not eating any animal products.

 One of the activities on the day included a Quiz Rally, with visitors offered a question to answer about each organisation.